canibanoglu/tango_with_django_book/chapters/login.rst

 The User Model
 --------------
 The core of Django's authentication system is the ``User`` object, located at ``django.contrib.auth.models.User``.
 A ``User`` object represents each of the people interacting with a Django application.
-The `Django documentation on user objects <https://docs.djangoproject.com/en/1.5/topics/auth/default/#user-objects>`_ states that they are used to allow aspects of the authentication system like access restriction, registration of new user profiles and the association of creators with site content.
+The `Django documentation on User objects <https://docs.djangoproject.com/en/1.5/topics/auth/default/#user-objects>`_ states that they are used to allow aspects of the authentication system like access restriction, registration of new user profiles and the association of creators with site content.

 The ``User`` model comes complete with five primary attributes.
 They are: